 If you fail to get enough Ramp in the early game, the deck does offer a few alternative plays while you wait to gain Mana through more traditional means.
-Ferocious Howl can be used at any point to simply cycle a card and give you a small boost in Armor to help negate damage you may take before you can develop a board.
+Branching Paths can be used at any point to draw cards to improve your hand or gain Armor negate damage you may take before you can develop a board.
 Bright-Eyed Scout can also be played to cycle a card and give you a 5-Mana play.
-As almost two-thirds of the deck costs 5 or more Mana, it is highly likely that Bright-Eyed Scout will reduce the cost of whatever card is drawn and it is usually reasonable to immediately play it the following turn if it is a minion.
+As half of the deck costs 5 or more Mana, it is likely that Bright-Eyed Scout will reduce the cost of whatever card is drawn and it is usually reasonable to immediately play it the following turn if it is a minion.

 If your opponent is putting heavy pressure on you, you have the option to use either Spreading Plague or Malfurion the Pestilent as a defensive measure.
 These cards are both great at stalling opponents and can be used to provide a bit of breathing room if you have fallen short in ramping or your opponent is simply threatening with too much damage on the board.